Depletion region: Formation in a p–n junction

 A depletion region forms instantaneously across a p–n junction.
-It is most easily described when the junction is in thermal equilibrium or in a steady state: in both of these cases the properties of the system do not vary in time; they have been called dynamic equilibrium.
+It is most easily described when the junction is in thermal equilibrium or in a steady state: in both of these cases the properties of the system do not vary in time; they are in dynamic equilibrium.

 Electrons and holes diffuse into regions with lower concentrations of them, much as ink diffuses into water until it is uniformly distributed.
 By definition, the N-type semiconductor has an excess of free electrons (in the conduction band) compared to the P-type semiconductor, and the P-type has an excess of holes (in the valence band) compared to the N-type.
 Therefore, when N-doped and P-doped semiconductors are placed together to form a junction, free electrons in the N-side conduction band migrate (diffuse) into the P-side conduction band, and holes in the P-side valence band migrate into the N-side valence band.

 Following transfer, the diffused electrons come into contact with holes and are eliminated by recombination in the P-side.
 Likewise, the diffused holes are recombined with free electrons so eliminated in the N-side.
 The net result is that the diffused electrons and holes are gone.
 In a N-side region near to the junction interface, free electrons in the conduction band are gone due to (1) the diffusion of electrons to the P-side and (2) recombination of electrons to holes that are diffused from the P-side.
 Holes in a P-side region near to the interface are also gone by a similar reason.
 As a result, majority charge carriers (free electrons for the N-type semiconductor, and holes for the P-type semiconductor) are depleted in the region around the junction interface, so this region is called the depletion region or depletion zone.
 Due to the majority charge carrier diffusion described above, the depletion region is charged; the N-side of it is positively charged and the P-side of it is negatively charged.
 This creates an electric field that provides a force opposing the charge diffusion.
 When the electric field is sufficiently strong to cease further diffusion of holes and electrons, the depletion region reaches the equilibrium.
 Integrating the electric field across the depletion region determines what is called the built-in voltage (also called the junction voltage or barrier voltage or contact potential).